 Lido Beach

 Looking for a beach day you don’t need to prepare for?
 Look no further than Lido Key.
 This island in the north of Sarasota County features a long stretch of superb sand over three beaches: North Lido Beach, Lido Key Beach, and South Lido Beach.
-No matter which Lido Key beach you chose, you can rent your chairs, umbrellas, and even enjoy refreshments at the concessions.
+No matter which Lido Key beach you choose, you can rent your chairs and umbrellas, and even enjoy refreshments at the concessions.

 Lido Key is home to some of the most popular Sarasota beaches thanks to its crystal-clear calm waters and opportunities for water sports like surfing, jet skiing, and parasailing.
 It’s also family-friendly, with lifeguards on duty.